polychromatic/polychromatic-docs/pages/roadmap.md

         - Rework backend and internals
       pending:
         - Port tray applet to QSystemTrayIcon
+        - New presets feature
+        - New triggers feature

-    - name: v0.9.0
+    - name: v0.9.0 - Software Effects
-      desc: This release will expand custom software effects, introduce presets for multiple devices and add events for automating your lighting.
+      desc: This release will introduce a software effect editor, as well as reorganising device graphics to provide better support for different keyboard layouts.
       checked: false
       completed:
         null
       in_progress:
         null
       pending:
-        - Introduce Presets
-        - Introduce Triggers
+        - Rework device mapping
-        - New Scripted Effects
+        - New scripted effects
-        - New Layered Effects
+        - New layered effects

     - name: v1.0.0
-      desc: This release will focus on polish things up, and introduce online functionality.
-This version could become as v0.10.0, as v1.0.0 is intended to indicate full stability.
+      desc: This release will introduce online functionality.
       checked: false
       completed:
         null
       in_progress:
         null
       pending:
-        - Browse/share effects designed by other Polychromatic users.
+        - Browse/share effects designed by other Polychromatic users
-        - Optional hardware survey
+        - Add an optional hardware survey
-        - Offline help
+        - Add support for offline help

     - name: v1.1.0
-      desc: This release will focus on interactive functions.
+      desc: This release will introduce interactive features.
       checked: false
       completed:
         null
       pending:
-        - Key remapping (macro) support.
+        - Add support for key remapping / macros
-        - Interactive effect layers.
+        - Add support for interactive effect layers

-    - name: Future Ambitions
+    - name: Undetermined
+      desc: Future ambitions for the distant future.
       checked: false
       completed:
         null
       pending:
-        - Support OpenRGB, phue, ckb-next and libratbag devices.
+        - Support devices via OpenRGB, phue, ckb-next and libratbag.
         - Port application to Windows and macOS.

 ---